dynatrace-extensions/dynatrace-extensions-vscode/docs/_documentation/3_dev_03_code-lens.md

 ## Prometheus Code Lenses

-- Connect to a Prometheus endpoint and scrape metrics data.
+- Connect to a Prometheus endpoint and scrape metrics data or alternatively read exported data directly from a file.
 Scraped details can then be used:
   - To automatically insert metric definitions in the `prometheus` section of the YAML
   - To automatically insert dimensions in the `prometheus` section of the YAML
   - To automatically insert metric metadata in the `metrics` section of the YAML